 My vision board party was entitled EnVision and Sip which meant I served wine and non-alcoholic beverages for my guests.
 My food of choice was Lasagna.
 We served two types of lasagna, veggie, and beef, with garlic bread and hors d’oeuvres.
 I also gave everyone a cake pop to go home with as a thank you.

 Figure out a reason for this party.
 Are you trying to figure out your life?
 Will you share your story or other encouraging words for your guests?
 Will you allow your guests to speak?
 These are the things you have to know.
 I made it clear to my guests that they would have to present their vision boards.
 Luckily for me, everyone was more than happy to.

 Have an example

-As the host create your vision board beforehand.
+As the host, create your vision board beforehand.
 This is important.
-It’s not safe to assume everyone knows how to create a vision board or even knows what it is (which was the case with my party).
+It’s not safe to assume everyone knows how to create a vision board or even know what it is (which was the case with my party).
 A lot of my attendees asked for an example.